galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >    ```
 >    {% endraw %}
 >
-> 4. Run the playbook.
+> 5. Run the playbook.
 >
-> 5. Restart Galaxy using Supervisor: `supervisorctl restart galaxy`
+> 6. Check out the changes made to your server in `/etc/nginx`, particularly the directory containing the Galaxy virtualhost.
 >
-> 6. Your Galaxy should now be accessible and served efficiently!
+> 7. Your Galaxy should now be accessible and served efficiently!
 Try registering (using the admin email from earlier) and maybe executing a couple of jobs.
 The author's favourite tool (speaking as an admin) is the `secure hash digest` tool, it's perfect for testing.
 >
 {: .hands_on}